CodingLawyersClub/getting-started/README.md

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

 [Download VS Code](https://code.visualstudio.com/).
-Drag it into your Applications folder
+Drag it into your Applications folder and then onto your Dock

 [Install command line shell by following these instructions](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line)

 Sign up for [Github](www.github.com).
 Send me an email with your name and Github username

 [Download Github Desktop](https://desktop.github.com/).
-Drag it into your Applications folder.
+Drag it into your Applications folder and then onto your Dock.
 Sign in with your Github username

 [Fork the frontend-template repo](https://github.com/dbarabander/template-frontend) by clicking "Fork" in the top right and follow the instructions.
 Forking means you're making a copy of this code base.